2018 Teen Summer Symposium on Human Rights

 - Syrian artist, activist, and humanitarian Nada Odeh will discuss her experiences leaving Syria, the current conditions in Syria, and how art can be used as a form of resistance.
 She will lead students in an art session.

 - We will be joined by James Shultis an LGBT+ rights advocate, community educator, and creative writer currently living in Western Massachusetts.
-With a long history of working in community non-profits, they will share how young people can advocate for safe and affirming schools for all students.
+With a long history of working in community non-profits, they will share how young people can organize and mobilize to raise awareness about issues important to them.

 In addition to hearing from international and nationally recognized human rights advocates and educators, participants will also have the opportunity to choose four workshops to attend.
 Here are a selection of the topics we will cover: